phatboyg/Stact/README.markdown

 * Concurrency
 * Expanding...

-Check out the site at [http://magnum-project.net/](http://magnum-project.net/)
+Check out the site at [http://Stact-project.net/](http://Stact-project.net/)

-## Getting started with Magnum
+## Getting started with Stact
 ### Downloads
-You can also download magnum from the build server at [http://teamcity.codebetter.com](http://teamcity.codebetter.com).
+You can also download Stact from the build server at [http://teamcity.codebetter.com](http://teamcity.codebetter.com).

 ### Gems & Nubular (Nu)
-If you have Ruby 1.8.6+ (and Gems 1.3.7+) installed, you can get the current release of Magnum to your machine the fastest!
+If you have Ruby 1.8.6+ (and Gems 1.3.7+) installed, you can get the current release of Stact to your machine the fastest!

 1. Ensure you have nu installed. 'gem install nu'
-2. At the top level directory (trunk or branch name) type 'nu install magnum' for bringing in magnum to your project.
+2. At the top level directory (trunk or branch name) type 'nu install Stact' for bringing in Stact to your project.

 ### Source
 This is the best way to get to the bleeding edge of what we are doing.

 1. Clone the source down to your machine.
-  `git clone git://github.com/phatboyg/Magnum.git`
+  `git clone git://github.com/phatboyg/Stact.git`
-2. Type `cd magnum`
+2. Type `cd Stact`
 3. Type `git config core.autocrlf false` to set line endings to auto convert for this repository
 4. Type `git status`.
 You should not see any files to change.
 5. Run `build.bat`.
 NOTE: You must have git on the path (open a regular command line and type git).